mariloutb/Bulk-Operations/docs2/pages/documentations/bulk-insert.md

 ### Insert only if the entity not already exists
 You want to insert entities but only those that don't already exist in the database.

-- `InsertIfNotExists`: This option let you insert only entity that doesn't already exists.
+- `InsertIfNotExists`: This option lets you insert only entity that doesn't already exists.
-- `PrimaryKeyExpression`: This option let you customize the key to use to check if the entity already exists or not.
+- `PrimaryKeyExpression`: This option lets you customize the key to use to check if the entity already exists or not.
 This option disable the Auto Mapping.
-- `AutoMapKeyExpression`: This option let you customize the key with an expression and keep the Auto Mapping.
+- `AutoMapKeyExpression`: This option lets you customize the key with an expression and keep the Auto Mapping.
-- `AutoMapKeyName`: This option let you customize the key by names and keep the Auto Mapping.
+- `AutoMapKeyName`: This option lets you customize the key by names and keep the Auto Mapping.

 ```csharp
 bulk.InsertIfNotExists = true;